abtinf/watson-pi-lab/README.md

 5. Test the recently deployed template app with the link provided.

-6. Continue with the instrucions provided for the lab in the iPad standing next to your computer.

 ## License
 ---
   This application code is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE).